YosiElias/EX3-OOP-1/README.md

 ## GUI-Explanation and how to run
 In order to run the algorithms on a particular graph with our GUI:
-   1. Run the function ' plot_graph' from 'GraphAlgo'.
+   1. Run the function 'plot_graph' from 'GraphAlgo'.
           * The graph will now be displayed in a new window where you can perform all the steps below.
    2. You can now execute all the algorithms by click 'esc' and then selecting the menu 'Function'   ->  'algorithm function name' (e.g.  'center').
           * Now for each function that requires input, a new input window will be displayed depending on the selected function.